-The VREF LDO supplies the internal bias circuits as well as the high-side and low-side FET gate drive.
+The VREF LDO supplies the internal bias circuits. as well as the high-side and low-side FET gate driver.
 The pull-up rail of STAT can be connected to VREF as well.
-The VREF LDO will be enabled once OTG is enabled.
+The VREF LDO is enabled once OTG is enabled.
 In non-OTG mode, the internal VREF LDO is enabled when the following conditions are valid:

-- VIN > 3.3V - No thermal shutdown
+- $V{IN} > 3.3V$ - No thermal shutdown

-Both the internal LDO output and $V{BATT}$ will be passed to VREF via a PMOS.
-Only when $V{IN} > V{BATT}$ +250mV, the internal LDO output will be delivered to VREF.
+Both the internal LDO output and V{BATT} are passed to VREF via a PMOS.
+The internal LDO output is delivered to VREF only when V{IN} is greater than $V{BATT} + 250 mV$.